Wenlab/Computation-Neuro-Course/Results/README.md

 [Markdown tutorial](https://guides.github.com/features/mastering-markdown/)

-Temporarily, only _markdown_ files (.md, .markdown), at the root directory, would be uploaded to GitHub.
+Temporarily, all files will be synced via Nutstore.
+No files or links will be sent to GitHub.

-You have the option to sync the folder with Nutstore.

 If you need any help, or have questions, please post an issue on [here](https://github.com/Wenlab/Template-Project-Repository/issues).
 I'd like to help you.